Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 1. **Pandas**
    - **Purpose**: Pandas is a powerful library for data manipulation and analysis, providing data structures like DataFrames.
-   - **Usage Example**: In your project, you used Pandas to create a frequency DataFrame for counting images in different sets (train, validation, test) based on their labels.
+   - **Usage Example**: Used Pandas to create a frequency DataFrame for counting images in different sets (train, validation, test) based on their labels.
      ```python
      df_freq = pd.DataFrame([])
      for folder in ['train', 'validation', 'test']: